Gutek8134/AID-dice-rolling/README.md

 > }

 Be wary that AI Dungeon's JSON format doesn't allow trailing commas or newline characters.<br>
-When setting up a character this way, check if all of their stats are in the "stats" array.
+When setting up a character this way, check if all of their stats are in the "stats" array.<br>
+All characters need an "hp" value set or the code will start throwing errors at every<br>
+attack, heal, and revive command.<br>

 Example:<br>